PawprintPrototyping/pawprintprototyping.github.io/docs/tools/laser.md

 !!! danger "Hazards"
     * Laser-cutting presents a risk of fire and burns.
-    * Laser-cutting certain materials can release gases that are harmful to humans and may damge the machine.
+    * Laser-cutting certain materials can release gases that are harmful to humans and may damage the machine.
     * The laser emits invisible infrared radiation that can damage your eyes.
     * The laser is powered by high-voltage, and presents an electrocution risk if the cabinet is open.